-PDPM: Use the nursing component only, allow providers that are ready to start using PDPM July 1, 2025, those that are not, frozen case mix scores until July 1, 2026, and then a six-month transition period with a stop loss of 1/3.
+PDPM: Use the nursing component only, allow providers that are ready to start July 1, 2025, those that are not, frozen until July 1, 2026, and then a six-month transition period with a stop loss of 1/3.
 Private rooms: Remove the cap on private rooms to allow for greater certainty that payment will continue and avoid any potential impact on residents.